Murgator/fivem-donation-script-tip4serv/README.md

 1) Copy the `tip4serv` directory to your `resources` folder on your FiveM server.
 2) Set `Config.key` to your tip4serv API key in `tip4serv/config.lua`
 3) To start the script, add this line ***at the end*** of your resources in server.cfg: `ensure tip4serv`
-4) Add this line in server.cfg to allow tip4serv to type commands in the console: `add_ace resource.tip4serv command allow`
+4) Add this line in your `server.cfg` to allow tip4serv to type commands in the console: `add_ace resource.tip4serv command allow`
 5) Restart the server and click on connect in your tip4serv.com panel.

 You get this message in the console when the server has started: **Server has been successfully connected**

-## ESX FRAMEWORK COMMANDS

-ESX framework is required if you want to use commands below: https://esx-framework.github.io/
+To check if the server is correctly connected type `restart tip4serv` in your server console.

+## How to buy and receive your order

+1) Player buys a product on tip4serv store.
+2) Player types `/checkdonate` command on the server chat and receives his order.

+#### No dependencie

+This script is compatible with all FiveM frameworks just know that you have to use console commands.
+Before setting up your commands on Tip4serv.com, you should know that they work in your server's console.

+***If your framework does not offer any console commands you will have to create them***, for this you can edit this file: `/server/commands.lua` (QBCore example) and set `Config.enable_custom_command` to `true` in `config.lua` file.
+If you need help creating your custom command contact us on https://tip4serv.com/contact

+## Console commands

-Here are some commands you can use in the products configuration (https://tip4serv.com/dashboard/my-products)
+Here are some commands you can use in the products configuration: (https://tip4serv.com/dashboard/my-products).
 When the player is connected on the FiveM server, his `{fivem_live_id}` will be retrieved using the `Steam ID` or `Discord ID` that he will have entered during his purchase.

+#### t4s_announce [prefix] [text]
+Advertise in server chat.

+Example: `t4s_announce [STORE] Thanks to {discord_username} for donating to the server on mystore.tip4serv.com`

+#### COMMANDS FOR ESX FRAMEWORK

+Below commands are part of **es_extended**.
+ESX framework is required: https://esx-framework.github.io/

 #### giveaccountmoney {fivem_live_id} [account-type(money/bank...)] [amount]
 Give money to a player on his bank account or pocket money.